Sher-Chowdhury/reaact-demo-app/111-multi-page-app/README.md

 Handlebars is an alternative to using React (and the `react-router-dom` package).

 Here we use `express` to catch all the requests and direct to the main top level component.
-We also configure `express` to use handlebars.
+We also configured `express` to use handlebars templating engine.

 ```shell
 npm start